 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
 We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
-Our 'Character Curriculum' helps to raise aspirations and develops confidence in order that children feel able to discuss concerns or worries Children are taught to recognise when they are at risk and how to get help when they need it.
+Children are taught to recognise when they are at risk and how to get help when they need it.
 The school will therefore:

-- Through our ethos of 'Treasured, Courageous and Empowered' and through our Character curriculum, establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - Carry out twice yearly audits of children to identify any issues that children have with regard to safety within school and formulate an action plan to address any issues - Ensure that PSHE commands a high priority in the school, equipping children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
-The curriculum covers

-- Recognising Healthy and respectful relationships - Keeping healthy including mental health - o Recognition of different lifestyles, families and beliefs - o Keeping safe online - Respect for others - Children are taught to recognise when they are at risk and how to get help when they need it.
-Morpeth First School school is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.
-All classes have a 'Worry Monster' where children can identify any concerns they have if they feel unable to contact staff directly. - Staff refer children to the 'Nurture Nook' initial support in class fails to provide sufficient improvement

-Support for those involved in a child protection issue:
+- establish and maintain an environment and positive ethos where children feel 'Treasured, Courageous and Empowered'.
+We aim to make pupils feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty through regular conversations around keeping safe and having 'Time to talk' boxes and worry monsters where children who are less confident can request a conversation to solve issues. - include in the curriculum, activities and opportunities for PSHE (Personal, Social, Health and Education) which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The curriculum also covers opportunities for children to develop strategies for keeping themselves safe online and what to do if they feel worried or concerned when online. - Regularly revisit our 'Child Friendly' safeguarding promise with the pupils in order that they understand our role in keeping them safe and where they can go to for help or support - Children are taught to recognise when they are at risk and how to get help when they need it.
+Morpeth First School is a listening school, and all children and young people are encouraged to speak to a member of staff when they are worried about any issues. - Provide support for those involved in a child protection issue.